Rust, AWS Lambda, and too many Office quotes

 Getting started

-First thing's first, we're gonna need some rust code to deploy.
+First thing's first, we're gonna need some Rust code to deploy.
 Let's spin up a new project with cargo lambda:

 $ cargo lambda new office-quotes